-The Council's partnership with POINT (parent partnership) will be critical in ensuring that the proposals are supported by parents of children and young people with special educational needs and disabilities.
+The Council's partnership with SENDIASS (formally parent partnership) will be critical in ensuring that the proposals are supported by parents of children and young people with Special Educational Needs and Disabilities.

-The implementation of the proposals will be closely monitored to ensure that service users are safe and not significantly disadvantaged in any way.
+The implementation of the proposals will be closely monitored to ensure that service users are safe and not significantly disadvantaged.